 ROCKET

-Participation is at the heart of what we do because it’s important that your voices are heard and that they inform the delivery of the Liverpool CAMHS Offer.
+Participation is at the heart of what we do because it’s important that your voices are heard and that they inform the delivery of the Liverpool Offer.

-Parents
+Parents and carers

 Each month, a parents group comes together at MYA.
 The meetings vary from discussions on a wide range of topics about mental health, support and services to just to catch up and socialise doing activities that are good for your own mental health.